 The European MSM Internet Survey

-As of November 2022, several Western European countries have announced their interest in providing a financial contribution for repeating EMIS, with data collection planned for 2023.
+As of April 2023, several Western European countries have announced their interest in providing a financial contribution for repeating EMIS, with data collection planned for late 2023.

-There is funding for a German, English, and Arabic language version from Germany, and funding for an Albanian, Armenian, Azerbaijani, Bulgarian, Georgian, Macedonian, Romanian, Russian , Serbo-Croat-Bosnian, Turkish, and Ukrainian questionnaire version for covering countries of the EU enlargement area, the EU Eastern Partnership, and in Central Asia.
+There is funding for a German, Turkish, and Arabic language version from Germany, and funding for an Albanian, Armenian, Azerbaijani, Bulgarian, Georgian, Kazakh, Macedonian, Romanian, Russian , Serbo-Croat-Bosnian, and Ukrainian questionnaire version for covering countries of the EU enlargement area, the EU Eastern Partnership, and in Central Asia.

-Apart from that, the following Northern and Western European countries have announced financial contributions: BE, CH, EE, ES, IE, IL, LU, NL, NO, and SE.
+Apart from that, the following European countries have announced financial contributions: BE, CH, EE, ES, IE, IL, LU, NL, NO, PT, and SE.
 One of the key benefits of EMIS has been the possibility of filling-in the questionnaire in all official languages of the European Economic Area, particularly important for countries with large proportions of migrants from Southern, Eastern, or South-eastern Europe.

-No funding is yet available for Danish, Finnish, Icelandic, Maltese, and Portuguese.
-ECDC announced to provide co-funding for the participation of countries that are interested but unable to provide funding, which might possibly cover Czech, Hungarian, Latvian, Lithuanian, Polish, Slovak, and Slovene.
-With the exception of Icelandic and Maltese, we are still confident to get these language versions funded, as well as the associated networking, coordination, and data-management work.
+No funding is yet available for Danish, Finnish, Icelandic, and Slovak.
+ECDC might be able to help with co-funding for the participation of countries that are interested but unable to provide funding themselves, which likely covers Czech, Hungarian, Latvian, Polish, and Slovene.
+With the exception of Icelandic and Danish, we are still confident to get these language versions funded, as well as the associated networking, coordination, and data-management work.

 The multi-language-survey would be hosted at Maastricht University, the coordination would be organised in collaboration with Aids Action Europe at Deutsche Aidshilfe – for the EEA countries, the UK and Switzerland –, and with Robert Koch Institute – for countries of the EU enlargement area, the EU Eastern Partnership, and in Central Asia.